Every passing day, the world is drowning under the increasing volume of waste, having adverse effects on human health, climate and environment.

 For efficient results, it is crucial to introduce a modern waste management system to notice a full cycle of waste management, from how they were collected to when and where they were thrown away.

-How can blockchain reinvent the whole waste management program?
+How can blockchain waste management platform reinvent the traditional waste management program?